WordPress/gutenberg/docs/contributors/documentation/README.md

 1. Create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/HEAD/docs) folder, use lower-case, no spaces, if needed a dash separator, and `.md` extension.
 2. Add content, all documents require one and only H1 tag, using markdown notation.
 3. Add document entry to the [toc.json](https://github.com/WordPress/gutenberg/blob/HEAD/docs/toc.json) hierarchy, see existing entries for format.
-4. Run `npm run docs:build` to update `manifest.json`.
+4. Run `pnpm docs:build` to update `manifest.json`.
 5. Commit `manifest.json` with other files updated.

-If you forget to run, `npm run docs:build` your PR will fail the static analysis check, since the `manifest.json` file is an uncommitted local change that must be committed.
+If you forget to run, `pnpm docs:build` your PR will fail the static analysis check, since the `manifest.json` file is an uncommitted local change that must be committed.

 ### Using links